-ATS officials are verifying if Wajid Sheikh listed on 16-year-old 'Radical Gun' Pune girl’s chat room list is Malwani man; suspect that arrested Jaipur IOC manager could've entrusted her with task of 'converting' him
+ATS officials are verifying if Wajid Sheikh listed on 'Radical Gun' Pune teen's chat room list is the missing Malwani youth; suspect that arrested Jaipur IOC manager could've entrusted her with task of 'converting' him

 A new twist has emerged in the Anti-Terrorism Squad’s (ATS) investigations into the case of the missing Malwani men.
 The ATS suspects that the 17-year-old Pune girl — named ‘Radical Gun’ in jihadi chat rooms — was in touch with one of the Malwani four, and could have been instrumental in radicalising him.

 The ATS found one ‘Wajid Sheikh’ in the girl’s online list.
 They suspect it is the same Wajid (right) from Malwani.
 (Left) IOC manager Mohammad Sirajuddin being escorted by cops.

 ATS officers, who have gone through the girl’s contact list have stumbled upon one Wajid Sheikh, who they suspect is the same person who went missing from Malwani and was traced to Pune recently.

 Incidentally, the Pune ATS started interrogating the girl in the same week when the Malwani men left home, and reached Pune.

 According to sources, on December 10, the Rajasthan ATS had arrested Indian Oil Corporation’s (IOC) marketing manager Mohammad Sirajuddin (30) from Jaipur.
 He was held on charges of working for the Islamic State of Iraq and Syria (ISIS), publicising its ideology online and mainly, instigating youths to join ISIS.